oroinc/documentation/user/back-office/marketing/landing-pages/index.rst

 #.
 Enter the landing page content in the WYSIWYG text editor.

    .. hint:: The advanced WYSIWYG editor is available since OroCommerce v4.1.0.
-To check which application version you are running, see the :ref:`system Information <system-information>`.
+To check which application version you are running, see the :ref:`system information <system-information>`.

    Drag the selected element (a text, an image, a column, or a source code) from the Blocks menu and drop it to the required location.
 Rearrange the content or modify the style of the elements by navigating from tab to tab in the WYSIWYG editor's manager bar.
 For more details on WYSIWYG management, see the :ref:`WYSIWYG Editor <getting-started-wysiwyg-editor-field>` topic.